-“All reportedly suffered the symptoms reported for chlorpyrifos poisoning.”
+“All reportedly suffered the symptoms reported for chlorpyrifos poisoning”, the article stated.

-The sudden disappearance of the article from the newspaper’s website led to questions on the Twitter micro-blogging platform, with several Twiterers calling for an explanation.
+The sudden disappearance of the story from the newspaper’s website led to questions on the Twitter micro-blogging platform, with several Twitter users calling for an explanation.

-An email sent to Bangkok Post managing editor, Chiratas Nivatpumin, asking why the story had been pulled from its website remained unanswered as of the time of writing, though after reading the article one could be excused for thinking that its contents may have been deemed too much at odds with what is being said by officials in Chiang Mai.
+An email sent to Bangkok Post managing editor, Chiratas Nivatpumin, asking why the story had been pulled from its website remained unanswered as of the time of writing.
+After reading the article, though, one could be excused for thinking that its contents may have been deemed too much at odds with what is being said by officials in Chiang Mai.

-Irrespective of the reason, this odd instance of self-censoring by the largest circulating national English-language newspaper in Thailand is only likely to raise more questions than answers about extermination practices used in Thailand hotels, what is really going on with the investigation of the tourist deaths in Chang Mai, and whether the same chemical could be behind the deaths of a number of tourists on Koh Phi Phi.
+Irrespective of the reason, this odd instance of self-censoring by the Thailand’s largest circulating national English-language newspaper is only likely to raise more questions than answers about extermination practices in Thailand hotels, what is really going on with the investigation into the tourist deaths in Chang Mai, and whether the same chemical could be behind the deaths of a number of tourists on Koh Phi Phi.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me

 Latest posts by John Le Fevre (see all)